Our founder Bipsha and a street dog called Sheru

 In Kathmandu alone, there are over 20,000 street dogs.
 Addressing an issue of this scale requires community-led solutions, strengthening coexistence, improving safety for both animals and people, and supporting long-term care.
 I knew then that more had to be done.
 That’s how Street Souls was born.

+On 17 September, I received the charity registration confirmation and cried beside my dog, Rolls, this time, tears of happiness.
 This year, we ran a feeding initiative for over 100 dogs, delivered 2 creative educational workshops, supported 30 urgent medical rescue cases, and secured local partnerships to strengthen long‑term impact.

 What began as heartbreak has grown into a commitment to speak up for the souls of the streets too often forgotten and we are just getting started.